WillSoper/WillSoper.github.io/_posts/2020-06-15-dream-big-act-small-taking-control-with-goals.md

+---
+layout: post
-# Taking control with goals.
+title: Taking control with goals.
 Dream Big.
 Act Small.
+published: true
+tags: goals career mental-health
+---

 ## Mental health is an important subject to me.
 This is an article about how I use goals today, how they helped fix me, and how you can use them too.